-The main result is a linear lower bound on the complexity of broadcast in the standard point-to-point network model.
+The main result is a linear (in the number of edges) lower bound on the (message) complexity of broadcast in the standard point-to-point network model.

 Comments: Authored by B. Awerbuch, O. Goldreich, D. Peleg and R. Vainish.
 Appeared in